 I’d like to score higher.
 Can I retake the test?

 You can retake the training as many times as you like.
-We recommend that you not take the post-test more than once per quarter.
+We recommend that you not take the post-test more than once every 3 months.
 This way your score will not be affected by memorizing the faces and expressions.

 Can I share my account with others?